KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 ### New Relic APM

 [New Relic](https://elements.heroku.com/addons/newrelic) add-on does application performance monitoring.
 It's one of my favorite add-ons.
 It allows to track each process like puma/unicorn/sidekiq per dyno and its performance.
-You can see what Rails controller actions take the most time.
+You can see which Rails controller actions take the most time.
 You can see your API endpoints with the highest throughput and those which are time-consuming.
 New Relic helped me many times to debug bottlenecks in my app and thanks to that I was able to make [Knapsack Pro API](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=best-heroku-add-ons-for-ruby-on-rails-project) with an average 50ms response time.
 Who said the Rails app has to be slow? :)

 <img src="/images/blog/posts/best-heroku-add-ons-for-ruby-on-rails-project/new_relic_api_response_time.png" alt="New Relic, response time, Rails, Ruby, API" />